AWN201 Sensor - Internal Tap DeploymentUpdated Nov 10, 2023

 - Using a CAT6 RJ45 Ethernet cable, connect port 1 (LAN0) on the sensor to your network switch.

-(Optional) If you need to bridge additional internal interfaces to your firewall, create additional 1G internal tap bridges.
-Repeat the previous step with any of the following port pairs:
+- (Optional) If you need to bridge additional internal interfaces to your firewall, create additional 1G internal tap bridges.
+Repeat the previous steps with any of these port pairs:

 - Ports 2 (WAN1) and 3 (LAN1)

 - Ports 4 (WAN2) and 5 (LAN2)